-3-Hour Garden and Museum Tour (150€ per person, entrance fee included, private transportation recommended)
+3-Hour Garden Tour (150€ per person, 2 person minimum, entrance fee included, public transportation available, private transportation not included)

 The gardens at Bagatelle were born from a gambling wager: the Comte d’Artois bet his sister-in-law, Queen Marie-Antoinette, that he could build a pleasure pavilion and gardens in less than three months.
 Hiring over 800 masons, builders, and gardeners, he won the bet, offering a surprise party to the queen.
 She discovered the sumptuous pavilion and gardens ironically inscribed with the motto “small, but suitable.”
 The gardens include formal parterres and an extensive English-style garden.
 They were expanded in the 20th century by Jean Claude Nicolas Forestier, who planted an extensive rose garden.

 One of the four botanic gardens of the city of Paris, Bagatelle has an exceptional collection of trees and flowers.
 Rare irises and roses bloom in late May and June.